matthiaskoenig/sbmlutils/docs_builder/examples.rst

 ===================
 Examples
 ===================
-All tellurium examples are available as interactive `jupyter notebooks <http://jupyter.readthedocs.org/en/latest/install.html>`_.
+All examples are available as interactive `jupyter notebooks <http://jupyter.readthedocs.org/en/latest/install.html>`_.

 To run the examples clone the git repository
 ::